Debt Collection Laws

 Creditors Talking to Your Attorney

 Be sure to tell the debt collection person or agency that you have an attorney.
 You may need to provide the attorney's name and address.
 They may call your attorney to confirm that you have legal representation.
-They can also ask your attorney if they can contact you directly (your attorney will say no unless you have discussed this option).
+They can also ask your attorney if they can make direct contact with you.
+Your attorney will say no unless you have discussed this option.

-If your attorney fails to respond back to the debt collection agency, they might go back to contacting you.
+If your attorney fails to respond to the debt collection agency, they might contact you.

 Creditors Talking to Family, Friends, or Third Parties